 Sure, there’s a social networking aspect to it, but Google Plus is really Google’s version of Google.
 It’s the groundwork for a level of search quality difficult to fathom based on what we know today.
 It’s also the Borg-like hive-queen that connects all the other Google products like YouTube, Google Maps, Images, Offers, Books, and more.
 And Google is starting to roll these products all up into a big ball of awesome user experience by way of Google Plus, and that snowball is starting to pick up speed and mass.

-This articles goes on to show how services like Google Authorship and Google Plus Local Business pages all come into play to make Google Plus membership a must have.
-I think it’s time to take a second look at Google Plus, and be ready for a migration to come some day soon.
+The article goes on to show how services like Google Authorship and Google Plus Local Business pages all come into play to make Google Plus membership a must-have.
+Maybe take a second look at Google Plus, and then get ready for a migration someday soon.

 Read full article: http://bit.ly/XeiGt5

 Google’s new cloud computer, actually a lightweight laptop, comes out this week.
-The idea is that your applications and data all live on Google’s servers.
-You just take this cheap little device around and work, communicate and collaborate whenever and wherever you want.
-I think it will be a hit, especially if third parties are allowed to write apps for it.
-Undoubtedly the Chrome OS will need some time to mature, but this could be very big, especially for schools, small businesses and those on the other side of the “digital divide.”
+Your applications and data live on Google’s servers.
+You just take this cheap little device with you to work, communicate, and collaborate whenever and wherever you want.
+There’s lots of potential, especially if third parties are allowed to write apps for it.
+The Chrome OS will certainly mature.
+Schools, small businesses, and those on the other side of the “digital divide” can especially benefit.

-A heated battle for the future is underway, and forces are aligned around the ongoing court battle between Apple and Samsung.
-Apple is ticked, claiming Google’s Android OS is basically a copy of Apple’s iOS.
+A heated battle for the future is underway, and forces are aligning around an ongoing court battle between Apple and Samsung.
+Apple is ticked, claiming Google’s Android OS is a copy of Apple’s iOS.
 Steve Jobs has even famously vowed to use all of Apple’s cash (about $80B or so) to “destroy Android.”
-Some untapped rage over Microsoft’s copycat Windows OS and Apple’s failure to stop it is probably still at work.
-Eight Samsung phones were held up as examples, and now a $1B judgment has been handed down against Samsung.
+(Untapped rage over Microsoft’s copycat Windows OS and Apple’s failure to stop it, perhaps?)
+Eight Samsung phones were examined, and now a $1B judgment has been handed down against Samsung.

 Repercussions from this case are just beginning.
-Google, now in danger of losing worried phone makers as customers for its system, is suing Apple.
-Meanwhile, Microsoft is jumping for joy trying to decide how to woo those same makers to its system.
+Google, now in danger of losing worried phone makers from its platform, is suing Apple.
+Meanwhile, Microsoft is jumping for joy, trying to decide how to woo those same makers to its platform.